tomedegroot/study-material/LPIC102/topic-107-administrative-tasks.md

 1. Username, up to 8 characters.
 Case-sensitive, usually all lowercase
 2. An "x" in the password field.
 Passwords are stored in the */etc/shadow* file.
-3. Numeric UID.
+3. UID.
 This is assigned by the `adduser` script.
 Unix uses this field, plus the following group field, to identify which files belong to the user.
-4. Numeric GID.
+4. GID of primary group.
 Red Hat uses group id's in a fairly unique manner for enhanced file security.
 Usually the group id will match the user id.
 5. Comment field, usually the full name of user.
 This is called the GECOS field
 6. User's home directory.
 Usually /home/username (eg. /home/smithj).
 All user's personal files, web pages, mail forwarding, etc. will be stored here.
 7. User's "shell account".
 Often set to `/bin/bash` to provide access to the bash shell (my personal favorite shell).